Help! I have a toddler refusing to eat

 Eating behaviors acquired early in life tend to persist in time.
 They will shape your child’s dietary habits for the rest of their life.
 Jeez, no pressure then?!

 A toddler refusing to eat certain foods is part of their normal development.
-But, it may lead to an unhealthy diet.

 Yes, there is hope that your picky eater will open up to new tastes and foods.